-When used in jewelry gold comes in a variety of forms including white gold, yellow gold and rose gold.
+When used in jewelry, gold comes in various forms including white gold, yellow gold, and real rose gold.
 The main difference between platinum and gold rings is color, platinum is naturally white and gold is naturally yellow.
 However, when comparing the two, people usually opt for white gold as it is similar in appearance to platinum while boasting a much lower price tag.
-To keep its silvery hue, white gold is finished using rhodium plating, when the rhodium plating fades the ring will reveal a yellowish tinge until it is re-polished and re-plated.
+White gold is an alloy of gold and white metal (either nickel, silver, or palladium).
+To keep its silvery hue, white gold is finished using rhodium plating; when the rhodium plating fades the ring will reveal a yellowish tinge until it is re-polished and re-plated.

 Benefits of White Gold

-Popularity: White gold is one of the most common precious metals used for engagement ring settings and is widely sold by jewelers.
+Popularity: White gold is one of the most common precious metals used for engagement ring settings and wedding rings and is widely sold by jewelers.
 In addition, white gold’s availability makes it more affordable than platinum.